gyorilab/emmaa/doc/model_config.rst

 Same as in test config, it is possible to set different values for different model types.

-Configuration for `dynamic` and `ntervention` queries has different fields (all optional):
+Configuration for `dynamic` and `intervention` queries has different fields (all optional):

 - `use_kappa` : bool